Spartan Health Sciences University: History

 The school started a nursing program in 2012, which by 2017 had graduated two classes of St. Lucian nurses.

 Curriculum

-The MD program at Spartan is a ten-trimester course of study that consists of three trimester per calendar year. trimesters 1-5 are completed at the Saint Lucia campus; semesters 6-10 consist of 80 weeks of clinical study that are completed at teaching hospitals approved by the university.
+The MD program at Spartan is a 14-trimester course of study that consists of three trimester per calendar year. trimesters 1-5 are completed at the Saint Lucia campus; semesters 6-10 consist of 80 weeks of clinical study that are completed at teaching hospitals approved by the university.

 Spartan also has a school of nursing.
-The nursing program was chartered by The Government of St Lucia and is licensed the University.
+The nursing program was chartered by The Government of St. Lucia and is licensed the University.
 It is also accredited by the Monitoring Committee appointed by the Government of St. Lucia to ensure that standards are comparable to those set by the Liaison Committee of Medical Education as required by the Department of Education in the United States.
-A school of veterinary medicine was opened on January 14, 2015, and was developed in collaboration with Techmedics Inc.
+A school of veterinary medicine was opened on January 14, 2015, and was developed in collaboration with Techmedics Inc. Dr. Viinay Sarikonda serves as the Asia Pacific President and Global Recruitment Head.

+Spartan University operated, providing medical education and training to numerous successful graduates.